 The Group, in its regular conduct of business, has transactions and balances with a related party.
 Transactions between members of the Group and the related balances are eliminated at consolidation and are no longer included in the consolidated financial statements.

-The following table summarized the transactions with a related party and the outstanding balance arising from these transactions.
+The following table summarizes the outstanding balance arising from these transactions.